 To Update an Account

-If an account needs to be updated or changed, select the box next to the account for updating.
+If an account needs to be updated, select the box next to the account to update it.
 Choose the Map Accounts button.

 This will arrive at STRATAFOLIO’s condensed COA.
 Select the drop-down and choose an expense account under the Operating Expenses category.
-The Operating Expense Subcategory drop-down will pop up so that the Subcategory can be chosen for mapping.
-Add a Subcategory can be used if a new subcategory needs to be created.
+The Operating Expense Subcategory drop-down will appear so the Subcategory can be selected for mapping.
+Adding a Subcategory can be used to create a new subcategory.
 Select Save & Confirm.

-The level of detail available in the Operating Expense/CAM Reconciliation Report will depend on the chosen subcategories.
+The level of detail in the Operating Expense/CAM Reconciliation Report depends on the selected subcategories.
 Users can have as much detail as their accounts allow.
 For that reason, work with our team during the Onboarding process to get the customization you need.

 By following these steps, you can confidently run CAM reconciliation in STRATAFOLIO and streamline your year-end reporting.